leonelquinteros/gotext/.github/ISSUE_TEMPLATE.md

 ...

-## What's the actual behaviour?

-...

-## What are the steps to reproduce the actual behaviour?
+## What's the actual behaviour and the steps to reproduce it?

 ...

 ## Comments